kredar/kredar.github.io/_pages/resume.md

 author_profile: true
 toc: false
 ---
 Introducing my Resume Chatbot — a unique way to learn about my professional background.
 This isn't a traditional resume; it's more like a conversational AI Q&A tool, similar to ChatGPT.
 You can inquire about my experience, skills, education, and expertise in product management and AI.
 Feel free to start a chat and ask your questions.
-Learn more about how I created it [here](https://www.artkreimer.com/How-To-Build-Resume-Bot-powered-by-llm/).
+Learn more about how I built it in this [post](https://www.artkreimer.com/How-To-Build-Resume-Bot-powered-by-llm/).

 <iframe
   src="https://art-career-bot.streamlit.app/?embed=true"